Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/evidence-and-model-notes.md

 It is meant to gather claims, distinctions, comparative cases, and source anchors that support the research program.
 Readers should use it as a structured support document rather than as a finished standalone review paper.

+## How To Use These Notes

+These notes serve three related purposes.
+Sections I-V gather the evidence status behind the pathway and literacy claims.
+Sections VI-VIII compare representation layers and clarify what different media can and cannot support.
+Sections IX-XI turn those limits into research questions, working formulations, and claim boundaries.

+Readers checking evidence can begin with Sections I-V. Readers evaluating the comparative model can begin with Sections VI-VIII.
+Readers designing studies or citing the research agenda can begin with Sections IX-XI.

 ## I. What is strongly established

 ### 1. Language is not tied to sound